aramder/aramder.github.io/lcftra/_posts/2018-7-29-animation-bank-module.md

 ![Four custom designed and built power supplies](/images/lcftra/bank module/18v power supplies.jpg)

-The PCB assembly isn’t very complicated, consisting of a linear voltage regulator and PTC fuses.
+The PCB assembly isn’t very complicated, consisting of linear voltage regulators and PTC fuses.

 <img class="shrunk" src="/images/lcftra/bank module/mounted power supply.jpg" alt="One of the power supplies mounted to the lid of the enclosure">